Shopify/slate/packages/slate-tools/README.md

 ### Not Global

 There are [various compelling reasons](https://www.smashingmagazine.com/2016/01/issue-with-global-node-npm-packages/) why we should not rely on global npm packages.
-And as such, we advise you to not do so when using Shopify Pipeline.

-To have access to Shopify Pipeline's CLI commands, you then have two options:
+To have access to Slate's CLI commands, you then have two options:

-* In the terminal, append the path to your local package to the command like so: `./node_modules/.bin/shopify-pipeline command`
+* In the terminal, append the path to your local package to the command like so: `./node_modules/.bin/slate-tools command`
 * In the `package.json` file, you can create yarn/npm scripts to proxy the commands, like this:

   ```
   scripts: {
-    xxx: 'shopify-pipeline command',
+    xxx: 'slate-tools command',
     ...
   }